ohnosequences/NCBITaxonomy/readme.md

 Each of these versions is encoded as an object that extends the sealed class `Version` in [`data.scala`](src/main/scala/data.scala).

-The `Set` `Version.all` contains all the releases supported. `Version.latest` is a pointer to the latest released version.
+The `Set` `Version.all` includes all the supported releases. `Version.latest` is a pointer to the latest released version.

 ## Files

 The module [`db.taxonomy.data`](src/main/scala/data.scala) contains the paths of the S3 object corresponding to the tree data and shape files for a `Version` and a `TreeType`.
-They be accessed evaluating the following methods over a `Version` object:
+They can be accessed evaluating the following methods over a `Version` and `TreeType` objects:

 ```scala
 treeData : (Version, TreeType) => S3Object